 5. Good hygiene

 Hopefully you will keep the winter bugs at bay this winter and have a happy, healthy pregnancy through winter.
 If you do catch a cold or virus this winter then you might like to read our coping with illness during pregnancy article.
+For information about pregnancy and coronavirus, see our feature here.

 This page was last reviewed in April 2018.